 On January 2, 1901, 260 Commonwealth was purchased from Sarah Smith by Caroline Melissa (Dodge) Dana, the wife of George Nathaniel Dana.
 They previously had lived at 321 Commonwealth.

 George Dana was a merchant and agent for the Eagle Sugar Refinery.

 George Dana died in February of 1915 and Caroline Dana died in July of 1916.

-In November of 1920, it filed for (and subsequently received) permission to cut doors between 260 and 262 Commonwealth to combine 260 Commonwealth with its existing properties, for use as convent dwellings.
+In November of 1920, prior to taking title to the property, it filed for (and subsequently received) permission to cut doors between 260 and 262 Commonwealth to combine 260 Commonwealth with its existing properties, for use as convent dwellings.

-By 1927, 260-262-264-266 Commonwealth were owned by David Shikes and Philip Boris Long, real estate dealers, who converted the buildings into a lodging house.
+On March 14, 1927, 260-262-264-266 Commonwealth were purchased from Helen Towle by David Shikes and Philip Boris Long, real estate dealers, who converted the buildings into a lodging house.
 In February of 1927, they filed for (and subsequently received) permission to make interior improvements.
 The current and proposed use was stated as “lodging house and dormitories.”